noahwebb13/Carrier_File_Pipeline/README.md

 ### module.py file
 The module file contains the functions that run the ETL process.
 Many of these functions are repeated accross clients.
-However, the `read_client` functions, `map_client` functions, and the module dictionary needs to be updated.
+However, the `read_client` functions, `map_client` functions, and the module dictionary needs to be adjusted for each client.

 ![alt text](images/module_1.png)
 ![alt text](images/module_dict.png)